-Sony took their hi-fi product lines very seriously back in the day and the Sony TA-FA777ES is a testament to it.
+Sony took its hi-fi product lines very seriously back in the day and the Sony TA-FA777ES is a testament to it.
 Let’s take a closer look at one of the last ‘proper’ integrated amplifiers from Sony.

 The Sony TA-FA777ES is part of Sony’s ES product range from the 1990s.
 Tragically and as Sony fans around the world lament, this was the last of the really serious stuff from Sony.
 They knew it and, as a send-off, boy did they build them well!